PRICING·April 9, 2026·8 min read·Updated Apr 29, 2026

 Why is per-seat pricing dying in 2026?

-AI agents are replacing human workers in many workflows, meaning companies need fewer seats to accomplish the same work.
-When AI can do the work of ten people, charging per seat punishes customers for becoming more efficient.
-This structural mismatch is pushing SaaS vendors toward usage-based and outcome-based models.
+AI tools are replacing human workers in many workflows, so companies need fewer people — and fewer licences — to get the same work done.
+When AI can do the work of ten people, charging per person punishes customers for becoming more efficient.
+This mismatch is pushing software vendors toward usage-based and outcome-based pricing.

 +

-What is a hybrid pricing model for SaaS?
+What is a hybrid pricing model for subscription software?

-A hybrid model combines a flat base subscription fee with a variable usage layer.
+A hybrid model combines a flat base subscription fee with a variable usage layer on top.
 For example: $29/month for access, then $0.01 per API call above 1,000.
-The base fee gives the customer predictability and the vendor a revenue floor.
-The usage layer captures value as the customer scales.
+The base fee gives the customer a predictable bill and gives you a reliable income floor.
+The usage layer earns you more as the customer uses more.